Nursing

 Associate in Science

-The Mission of the Department of Nursing at Nashua Community College (NCC) is to provide students the opportunity to earn an Associate in Science Degree in Nursing, which prepares them to take the licensing exam (NCLEX-RN) to become Registered Nurses, for employment in entry-level positions in nursing, and for further education and professional development.
+The Mission of the Department of Nursing at Nashua Community College (NCC) is to provide an inclusive program for students to earn an Associate in Science Degree in Nursing.
+The program will offer preparation to take the licensing exam (NCLEX-RN) to become Registered Nurses, for employment in entry-level positions in nursing, and for further education and professional development.

-ASN applications deadline for Fall 2024 must be completed by February 1, 2024, to be considered for acceptance in the Fall 2024 class.
-Application completed after the deadline will be considered on a space availability basis through April 30, 2024.
+Applicants for the NCC nursing program applications must be completed and submitted by February 1st to be considered for acceptance to the nursing program for the Fall 2025 nursing cohort.
+Application completed after the deadline will be reviewed for consideration on space availability.

-Candidates must complete the college admission requirements, the Nursing Department admission requirements and provide documentation of the following criteria for admission consideration:
+Candidates must complete the college admission requirements provide documentation of the following criteria for admission consideration:

 • Attendance at a Nursing Information Session.

-• Complete and submit application for the program.
+• Complete and submit an application for the program.

 • The TEAS test evaluates the academic ability of prospective RN students.

-• Must be taken within two years prior to the start of the first nursing course.
+• Must be taken within two years before starting the first nursing course.

-• See www.atitesting.com for more information about preparing for the test and to register for the TEAS.
+• See www.atitesting.com for more information about preparing for the test and registering for the TEAS.

-• Ability to meet the Health, Character, and Technical Standards for the ASN program (please see below).
+• Ability to meet the ASN program's Health, Character, and Technical Standards (please see below).

-Selection is determined by a cumulative point system that is based on applicable courses and grades, TEAS scores, and references.
-Applications will be reviewed and admission decisions will be made by the Chair of Student and Community Affairs and the Director of the Department of Nursing.
-Preference will be given to applicants who:
+Applications will be reviewed, and admission decisions will be made by the Vice-President of Student and Community Affairs and the Director of the Department of Nursing.
+Selection is determined by a cumulative point system for special consideration for applicants who:

 • Are New Hampshire residents.